Fractal Based Rational Cubic Trigonometric Zipper Interpolation with Positivity Constraints: Abstract

 \section{Abstract}

-We propose a novel fractal based interpolation scheme termed Rational Cubic Trigonometric Zipper Fractal Interpolation Functions (RCTZFIFs) designed to model and preserve the inherent geometric property, positivity, in given datasets.
+We propose a novel fractal based interpolation scheme termed Rational Cubic Trigonometric Zipper Fractal Interpolation Functions (RCTZFIFs) designed to model and preserve the inherent geometric property, positivity, in given univariate dataset.
 The method employs a combination of rational cubic trigonometric functions within a zipper fractal framework, offering enhanced flexibility through shape parameters and scaling factors.
 Rigorous error analysis is presented to establish the convergence of the proposed zipper fractal interpolants to the underlying classical fractal functions, and subsequently, to the data-generating function.
 We derive necessary constraints on the scaling factors and shape parameters to ensure positivity preservation.
-By carefully selecting the signature, shape parameters, and scaling factors within these bounds, we construct a class of RCTZFIFs that effectively preserve the positive nature of the data, as compared to a reference interpolant that may violate this property.
+By carefully selecting the signature, shape parameters, and scaling factors within these bounds, we construct a class of RCTZFIFs that effectively preserve the positive nature of the data.
 Numerical experiments and visualisations demonstrate the efficacy and robustness of our approach in preserving positivity while offering fractal flexibility.